analytics & research

-There are two serious consequences to bad analysis:
+There are two severe consequences to bad analysis:

 - It can lead to some wrong decisions.
-Beware: once the faulty conclusions are made (especially if they go well with some interesting ideas) it is difficult to take a step back and review the results to find out the mistake.
+Beware: once the faulty conclusions are made (especially if they go well with some exciting ideas) it is challenging to take a step back and review the results to find out the mistake.

-- In the end it shakes the belief in analyst (or a whole team of analysts) your team has.
+- In the end, it shakes the belief in analyst (or a whole team of analysts) your organization has.
 Marketers make decisions based on data provided by analysts, so it also strikes back at them in a lot of ways.